 - While there is no law that directly prohibits lane splitting in North Carolina, it is also not explicitly authorized by law.
 A motorcyclist who rides on top of traffic lines or in between columns of vehicular traffic may face charges if it’s found they were driving recklessly or endangering others.

-Talk to a Motorcycle Accident Lawyer in Durham, NC Now
+Talk to Our Motorcycle Accident Lawyers in Durham, NC Now

-If you’ve suffered injuries through no fault of your own in a motorcycle accident, contact Kreger Brodish LLP for a free consultation.
-A Durham motorcycle accident lawyer from our law firm will review your case and explain how we can help you pursue a claim for financial compensation for the expenses and losses you have incurred.
+If you’ve suffered injuries through no fault of your own in a motorcycle accident, contact the Durham personal injury lawyers at Kreger Brodish LLP for a free consultation.
+A Durham motorcycle crash lawyer from our law firm will review your case and explain how we can help you pursue a claim for financial compensation for the expenses and losses you have incurred.